wencez432/Learning/README.md

 # Learning

-A repository to show what i am learning
+ In this repository you are going to find what i am learning.
+Like programing laguages